ewallace21/ewallace21.github.io/_portfolio/MajorDesignExperience.md

 ---
 ## Overview

-This project is an open-source hardware implementation of a **Trusted Platform Module (TPM)** built on an FPGA, following the **TPM 2.0 specification** from the Trusted Computing Group (TCG).
-Designed for integration within a **Datacenter Secure Control Module (DC-SCM)** architecture, this work aims to provide a verifiable and modifiable platform security solution for modern data center environments.
+As **Team Lead**, I am currently guiding the development of the foundational framework for a fully open-source FPGA implementation of a **Trusted Platform Module (TPM 2.0)**.
+This system is being designed in alignment with the **Trusted Computing Group (TCG) specification** and is intended for integration into **Datacenter Secure Control Module (DC-SCM)** architectures.

-The project includes a complete system design covering:
+This is a **multi-phase, ongoing initiative** launched by our senior design team as part of our capstone engineering experience, and is sponsored and guided by Lenovo.
+Our focus is on architecting and implementing the core framework, establishing a strong technical and documentation foundation for future teams to expand upon.
+The first phase of the project is scheduled for completion by **October 31, 2025**.

+Our work aims to deliver a transparent, extensible, and secure hardware security solution capable of being independently verified and freely adapted for research, commercial, or educational use.

+### Current Focus:
+- Implementation of a modular control and execution framework in Verilog
-- An **I/O interface module** for SPI communication with the host system
+- Designing communication interfaces between the TPM logic and host via SPI
-- A **management controller** for operational state transitions
+- Building and testing internal state machines and data buffers for command processing

+## My Role

+As the project’s **Team Lead**, I am responsible for:
+- Defining system-level architecture and module responsibilities
+- Coordinating cross-functional collaboration within the team
-- An **execution engine** to handle TPM command processing
+- Ensuring adherence to open-source licensing and TPM 2.0 protocol specifications

-The current implementation focuses on architectural framework and module-level communication in preparation for full TPM 2.0 functionality to be completed by future development teams.
+- Overseeing verification, documentation, and milestone tracking

 ## Goals

-- Develop an open-source, hardware-based TPM accessible for FPGA users
-- Avoid reliance on proprietary or platform-specific IP cores
+- Deliver a hardware-based TPM compliant with TPM 2.0 over SPI
+- Maintain portability across general-purpose FPGAs (no vendor lock-in)
-- Establish a verified design foundation for future standards-compliant TPM implementations
+- Establish a foundation for future teams to implement cryptographic modules
+- Contribute to the transparency and auditability of hardware security

 ## Technical Highlights

-- Compliant with **SPI Mode 0 (3.3V, 24 MHz)** per TCG PC Client Profile
+- Interface: **3.3V SPI (Mode 0), 24 MHz**, per TCG Client TPM Profile
-- Designed using **Verilog HDL** for FPGA deployment
-- Structured for portability across general-purpose FPGAs
+- Language: **Verilog HDL**, designed for portability across FPGA platforms
-- All work licensed under an **open-source license** to promote transparency and security research
+- Modular design for separation of I/O, control, execution, and buffering
+- Fully open-source under a permissive license, hosted on GitHub

 ## Motivation

-While software-based TPMs exist, they lack the physical trust assurances needed in secure hardware environments.
-A hardware-based, open-source TPM provides greater transparency, facilitates independent verification, and helps mitigate firmware-level attacks—an increasingly important consideration in high-assurance systems.
+Existing TPM implementations are predominantly software-based or proprietary, limiting both trust and transparency in secure hardware systems.
+This project provides an alternative: a **hardware-based, open-source TPM** designed for open verification and extensibility—key principles in modern cybersecurity and trusted computing.